wz30/Leetcode/README.md

   - <strong>Solution 2</strong>: if a%k = c; b%k=c then(a-b)%k = 0(present it in hashmap)
 - 1208 Get Equal Substrings Within Budget [understand problem and sliding window O(n)]
 - 1209 Remove All Adjacent Duplicates in String II [stack unsolved and no edit yet....]
+- 348 Design Tic-Tac-Toe [check continous n in board or using two rwos??]
 ## Always remember: no md, no accepted
 - when you do not want write the md, that equals you solve nothing.
 - However you are familiar with the problem, time will make you weak.